Personal Loans vs. Credit Cards

 Effects on Creditworthiness

 When you apply for a credit card or a personal loan, your lender will perform a hard credit inquiry.
-This inquiry can negatively affect your creditworthiness.
+This inquiry can temporarily negatively impact your credit.

 On the other hand, when you make loan or credit card debt payments consistently and on time, you may see your credit improve as you establish a payment history.